privacy-tech-lab/privacy-pioneer/README.md

   - Email Address
   - Custom Keywords

-**Note**: Privacy Pioneer is using an external service that will receive a user's IP address to query Location data that will be used to identify the user's Location in web traffic of visited websites.
-We tried our best to ensure that the external service's data practices are privacy-preserving.
-A user's IP address is sent to the service upon restarting the browser or making changes to the Watchlist.
+**Note**: Privacy Pioneer uses an external service, [ipinfo.io](https://ipinfo.io/), to automate the identification of a user's Location in web traffic of visited websites.
+For this purpose Privacy Pioneer sends a user's IP address to ipinfo.io when the user restarts the browser or makes changes to the Watchlist.
+According to ipinfo.io's terms, it will keep a user's IP address in its logs for 1 year but will not use it beyond log maintenance or share it with anyone.

 ## 5. Extension Architecture